-Professor Akayama could not quantify the duration of her fall after the Hurricane ripped her spaceship in half.
-Each half of her Zephyr’s head spun into space in opposite directions, while she seemed to spin in place until she lost consciousness.
-Each time she woke she saw the red Hurricane Planet approaching beneath her.
-She lost consciousness like this seven times, and each time she prayed she could hit the ground and die before she woke once more and had to see the Hurricane again.
+Professor Akayama didn’t have time to scream when the Hurricane ripped her spaceship in half.
+Each half of her Zephyr’s head spun into space, while she seemed to spin in place until she lost consciousness.
+Each time she woke she saw the red Hurricane Planet approaching as she fell toward it.
+She prayed to die before she woke once more and had to see the Hurricane again.

 She wasn’t so lucky.
-She splashed face-down in a deep ocean of warm, pearly, pulpy liquid.
+She splashed in an ocean of warm, white, pearly pulp.

-She had no strength to swim, but she floated to the surface and rolled face-up.
-Her lab coat kept her afloat as she languished in half-awareness for, it felt like, nine days.
-She had to guess at the duration because she saw only red Hurricane Planets speckling the black sky; she would die without the familiar sight of the earth and sun from her moon base.
+She had no strength to swim, but her lab coat kept her afloat.
+She languished in half-awareness for what felt like days.
+She had to guess the duration because only red Hurricane Planets speckled the black sky; she would die without the familiar sight of the Earth and sun from her moon-base.
 She was too distant to even glimpse the Milky Way.

-When she tested her limbs she felt the pain of broken bones.
-Each passing day, or whenever she felt like a day had passed, she tested her limbs again and found a greater range of motion.
-She knew these seas of pearly liquid accumulated on wounded Hurricane Planets and would repair any damage to their exterior.
-She had watched similar seas flood and drain as she studied the Hurricane in her telescopes.
-She had never seen the liquid up close; indeed, no one had.
-She considered it a cruel irony that the pearly liquid seemed to sustain her as well as the Planet she had landed on; death would not come to her so easily.
+She felt broken bones; she could not move an inch.
+Whenever she felt like a day had passed, she tested her limbs and found a greater range of motion.
+She knew these oceans of pearly pulp accumulated on wounded Hurricane Planets to repair damage to their exterior.
+She’d seen similar seas flood and drain as she studied the Hurricane from the moon.
+She’d never seen the pulp up close; indeed, no one had and survived.
+She considered it cruel irony that the pearly pulp sustained her; her death would not come so easily.

-On the ninth day she flipped to float on her belly and she shed her lab coat.
-Inside the lab coat were buoyant plastic air-pockets, which inflated during the emergency.
-If she had left her lab coat behind, she could have drowned and this would all be over.
-Now she put on the lab coat back-to-front so the buoyancy was better suited for swimming.
-She tread water—well, not water, but she didn’t want to think about what it really was—and surveyed the horizon.
-Her eyes were excellent for a 120 year old even by the medical standards of the twenty-fifth century, but the featureless horizon provided no landmarks to swim toward.
-She finally noticed a thin plume of dark smoke from the way it blotted out the uniform speckling of red Hurricane Planets in the black sky.
+On the ninth day (she guessed), even her arthritis was gone.
+She flipped to float on her belly and shed her lab coat.
+Inside the lab coat were buoyant plastic air-pockets which inflated during the fall.
+If she’d left without her lab coat, she could have drowned and this would all be over.
+Now she wore the lab coat back-to-front so the buoyancy was suited for swimming.
+She tread water (well, not water, but she didn’t want to think about it) and surveyed the horizon.
+Her eyes were excellent for a 120-year-old even by the standards of twenty-fifth century medicine, but the horizon provided no landmarks.
+She finally saw a thin plume of dark smoke against the black sky’s red speckling of Hurricane Planets.

-She had never observed a Hurricane Planet expelling dark smoke.
-Perhaps this was her crash-landed Zephyr?
-She had no other guess, and her stomach rumbled at the thought of the rations she had stored aboard.
-She wasn’t hungry—the Hurricane’s wound-goo sustained her—but if her mental calculations were correct, the wound would heal in a few more days and the sustaining liquid would be absorbed.
-Then what would she eat?
-Besides, she kept a cockroach in the Zephyr’s glove compartment, and she wanted nothing more than a good smoke.
+She’d never seen a Hurricane Planet expel dark smoke.
+Was this her crash-landed Zephyr?
+She had no other guess, and her stomach rumbled at the thought of rations stored aboard.
+She wasn’t hungry—the Hurricane’s wound-goo sustained her—but the wound would heal soon and the sustaining pulp would be absorbed.
+Besides, she kept a cockroach in the Zephyr’s glove compartment, and she craved a good smoke.

-After a few days (she guessed) her hands brushed a gritty shoreline.
-She pulled herself onto the painful shore and slept on her lab coat in the shallows.
-As she slept the pearly liquid grew shallower like the tide was going out, and when she woke she saw that the shore was paved with human teeth.
-She shuddered, pulled herself to her feet, and pulled her lab coat around her shoulders.
-She limped over the teeth toward where the dark smoke-plume beckoned in the distance.
+After swimming a few days (she guessed) she felt a gritty shoreline.
+She pulled herself onto the painful shore and slept on her lab coat.
+As she slept the tide of pearly pulp grew shallow, and she woke to see the shore was paved with human teeth.
+She shuddered, stood, and pulled her lab coat around her shoulders.
+She limped over the teeth toward the dark smoke-plume in the distance.

 Decades ago, when she experimented with human mind-mergers, her failed test subjects bristled with painful teeth.
-She would immediately stop the experiments and surgically return her subjects to their natural states, and record the precise mental incompatibility between subjects so the mistake was never repeated.
-Today her largest failure, the Hurricane, used teeth to cordon its wounds with dense, impacted masses.
+She would surgically return them to their natural states, and record the incompatibility so the mistake was never repeated.
+Today her largest failure, the Hurricane, used densely impacted teeth to cordon its wounds.

 Beyond the teeth Akayama walked on smooth, pink, freshly-healed flesh.
-The farther she walked toward the plume of smoke, the more the Hurricane’s flesh reddened and wrinkled and shed its uppermost layers of dead skin cells, giving her the impression of traversing an infinite dusty desert.
+The farther she walked the more the Hurricane’s flesh reddened and shed dead skin cells, like a dusty desert.
 Her feet sank six inches in the sand.

 The plume of dark smoke grew closer every hour.
-Soon she could see individual rolling coils of smog.
-She crested one last dune and saw half her Zephyr in the center of a deep depression.
-She wondered if the crater was created when the Zephyr crash-landed.
-For a wrecked spaceship, it seemed to be in acceptable condition: only half the head was there—the right half, with one eye, one ear, and half a nose and mouth—but its unflappable facial expression filled Akayama with confidence.
-Maybe the engines still functioned and she could escape.
+Soon she saw individual coils of smog.
+She crested a final dune and found half her Zephyr in a deep crater.
+For a wrecked spaceship, it was in acceptable condition: only half the head was there—the right half, with one eye, one ear, and half a nose and mouth—but its unflappable expression filled Akayama with confidence.
+Maybe the engines worked and she could escape.

-She entered the crater.
-As she slid down the slopes, she noticed her feet sank a full foot into the soft sand.
-The terrain rippled around her like she had stepped on a trampoline.
+As she slid down the crater’s slopes, her feet sank a full foot in the soft sand.
+The terrain rippled like a trampoline.

-When the ripples reached the edges of the crater, the crater’s walls grew higher and caved inward.
-Akayama tried to scramble back up the steepening slopes, but the slopes quickly became vertical and flipped her over like a slow tidal wave.
-She tumbled into the crater and rolled next to her Zephyr as the horizon sealed shut above her, blocking out the sky.
+When the ripples reached the crater’s walls, the walls grew higher and caved inward.
+Akayama scrambled back up the steepening slopes, but the slopes became vertical and flipped her like a tidal wave.
+She tumbled into the crater and rolled next to her Zephyr as the horizon sealed shut above her.

-Everything was dark and quiet until Akayama heard the distant rumbling of enormous subterranean hydraulics.
-She now considered, after days of trekking, that it was statistically improbable that she and her Zephyr would land within even a year’s travel of one-another on the sun-sized cosmic object.
-If her Zephyr had crash-landed, she would have found the crater filled with pearly liquid, or teeth, or healing tissue.
-Ever since she saw the plume of dark smoke, this had been a trap.
+Akayama heard the rumbling of enormous subterranean hydraulics.
+She now considered, after days of trekking, that it was statistically improbable for her and her Zephyr to land within even a year’s travel of one-another on the sun-sized cosmic object.
+If her Zephyr had crash-landed, the crater would have filled with pearly pulp, or teeth, or healing tissue.
+This had always been a trap.

-The planet swallowed her and her spaceship, and rushed them to its center with churning peristalsis.
+The planet swallowed her and her spaceship, and rushed them to its core with churning peristalsis.